 - Replacement traffic signal for NW 23rd Avenue & Vaughn St. & U.S. Highway 30 intersection

-Turn on of new traffic signal expected in mid-October 2019
+Turn on of new traffic signal anticipated for late December 2019

 Property owners are funding this project.
 If you have any questions about this project, please contact Local Improvement District Administrator and Project Manager Andrew Aebi.